Abdullah-ece/blynk-server/README.md

         /tmp/create_schema.sql
         /tmp/reporting_schema.sql

-Copy it to clipboard from your console.
+Copy this paths to clipboard from your console.

 #### 5. Connect to PostgreSQL